Choose your path wisely: gradient descent in a Bregman distance framework: Motivation

 The reason for this is that the total variation-based model \eqref{eq:blinddeconvmod} is basically not suitable for deconvolution tasks.
 Blurred images generally have a smaller total variation compared to their sharp counterparts, hence it is easier to minimise the energy in \eqref{eq:blinddeconvmod} by recovering a kernel close to a Dirac delta and a smoothed version of the blurry image in order to reduce the total variation.

 We therefore want to use an alternative approach that is different to the two approaches presented above.
 We do observe from the proximal gradient example that a larger regularisation parameter seems to work better for a more accurate reconstruction of the convolution kernel (at the cost of a rather cartoon-like image).
 The explanation for this is that image features at a relatively coarse scale have to be adjusted to minimise the data fit, forcing the convolution kernel to correct for this.
 It therefore seems reasonable to find a minimiser of \eqref{eq:blinddeconv} with a scale-space approach, changing from coarse to fine scales over the course of the iteration.
-Specifically, we propose to use a variant of the linearised Bregman iteration adopted to minimising non-convex problems such as \eqref{eq:blinddeconv}.
-In the context of \eqref{eq:blinddeconv}, this method reads as
+Specifically, we propose to use a variant of the linearised Bregman iteration adopted to minimising non-convex problems such as the minimisation of the function $E_1$ as defined in \eqref{eq:blinddeconv}.
+For the choice of $E_1$ in \eqref{eq:blinddeconv}, this method reads as

 Here $q^k \in \partial \text{TV}(u^k)$ denotes a subgradient of $\text{TV}$ at $u^k$, $\alpha \geq 0$ is a scalar and $D^{q^k}_{\text{TV}}(u^{k + 1}, u^k)$ is the generalised Bregman distance \cite{bregman1967relaxation} with respect to the total variation, i.e.